José Sáinz Nothnagel

 In December 1936 Sainz led a delegation sent to Berlin to study the organization of Germany.
 During much of the remainder of the war he organized men and materials, oversaw construction of facilities, and arranged relief for recaptured territories.
 This also allowed him the opportunity to visit his mother and grandmother.

-After the end of the war Sáinz started a branch of the called Educacion y Descanso, (Work, Education, and Rest),under auspices of The Ministry of the Interior, led by Serrano Suner, overseeing the construction of facilities and policy.
+After the end of the war Sáinz started a branch of the called Educacion y Descanso, (Work, Education, and Rest),under auspices of the Ministry of the Interior, led by Ramón Serrano Suñer, overseeing the construction of facilities and policy.
 This effort culminated in The First National Championship of Producers, a nationwide sporting event on 14 July 1940.

 In 1944 Sainz left government service to pursue private ventures including the rowboat concession at Retiro Park in Madrid, a poultry farm, and construction efforts in Madrid.

 In 1948 a cache of 30 buried pistols captured during the war was discovered on his Cantabrian farm, one of which was used in a robbery, and a warrant was issued by the government for sedition.
 This was one of several times. he was arrested by the post war Franco government.

 In 1948 he left Spain for Mexico to become the General Manager of Aerovías Guest until it was absorbed by competitor Aeromex.
 His wife refused to follow him to Mexico.
 In 1956 he remarried and had 3 more children.
 He also was a partner in a travel agency and was briefly employed by Japan Airlines in the early 1960s in Mexico City.
 In 1963 he moved his family to Los Angeles, California and was employed by Mexicana de Aviación in sales.
 In 1969 he became the Regional Manager in Miami, Florida, in 1973 Regional Manager in Dallas, Texas, and in 1978 Regional Manager in San Juan, Puerto Rico.
 In 1981 he had open heart surgery, and retired back to Dallas, Texas in 1982 and died in Dallas 26 June 1984.